 - No CME credit: Free - $0

 Registration: This lecture will take place virtually using Zoom.
 Registration is required.
-Registration will close on November 17, 2021.
+Registration closes November 17, 2021.
 The Zoom link will be emailed to registrants 24 hours before the start of the event.

 Confidentiality: During lectures, we will follow rules of confidentiality for clinical case material including disguising identifying information.
 Please do not discuss any case material outside of this lecture.
 No recording of case material is allowed.

-CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend the entire session and complete an evaluation within 7 days after the program.
+CME Certificates: In order to receive a CME certificate, the attendee must: pre-register, pay in full, attend the lecture and complete an evaluation within 7 days after the program.
+An email with a link to the online evaluation will be sent at the conclusion of the program.
 CME certificates will be sent by email within a month following the event after attendees are cross referenced by registration, payment, attendance, and completion of the evaluation.

 This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint providership of American Psychoanalytic Association and Denver Psychoanalytic Society.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.”